Jodi-321/DisplaySwitch/README.md

 - **Automatic Detection of Connected Displays:** Utilizes macOS's `AppKit` framework to determine the number of connected displays.
 - **Dynamic Wallpaper Management:** Chooses a random wallpaper from a predefined folder based on the number of displays.
+- **Environment-Based Configuration:** Uses environment variables for configuring wallpaper paths, making the script flexible and easy to use.
 - **Simple and Secure Execution:** Validates inputs and securely executes AppleScript commands using Python's `subprocess` module.

 ## How It Works